mathuin/pyment/docs/source/user.rst

 	     find this software useful, and :doc:`pull requests <dev>` are cheerfully encouraged.

-The software components associated with mead production are primarily concentrated in the ``meadery`` app.
+This section focuses on the basics of mead production: ingredients, recipes, batches, and products.
+A discussion of samples is also included.
+Each of these models is part of the ``meadery`` app.

 Ingredients
 ~~~~~~~~~~~